 2 Baby Gorilla Born in Virunga National Park

-There is great joy, excitement and rejoicing in DR Congo’s Virunga national park following the birth of two baby gorillas.
+There is a great joy, excitement, and rejoicing in DR Congo’s Virunga national park following the birth of two baby gorillas.
 The newly born babies were discovered on 26th July 2018 by the national park rangers who were doing their daily work of checking all gorilla families to ensure they were all dong well.
 The baby gorillas were born in Rugendo and Humba families, which bring family members 30 and 15 mountain gorillas respectively.
-The 19 years old kayenga is a new other in Bageni family while the 8 years old Anangana is a new mother in Humba family.
-All together, nine baby gorillas have been born in Virunga national park, which is a great achievement.
-Also, the birth of baby gorillas is good news to the tourism industry since gorilla tracking is the major source of foreign exchange for Democratic Republic of Congo.
+The 19 years old kayenga is a new other in Bageni family while the 8 years old Anangana is a new mother in the Humba family.
+Altogether, nine baby gorillas have been born in Virunga national park, which is a great achievement.
+Also, the birth of baby gorillas is good news to the tourism industry since gorilla tracking is the major source of foreign exchange for the Democratic Republic of Congo.
 Virunga national park is one of the four national parks that shelter the endangered mountain gorillas in the whole world.
-The national park covers the Congo’s share of the Virunga conservation area along side Volcanoes National park in Rwanda and Mgahinga gorilla National park in Uganda.
+The national park covers the Congo’s share of the Virunga conservation area alongside Volcanoes National park in Rwanda and Mgahinga Gorilla National park in Uganda.
 The birth of baby gorillas brings hope for sustainable Congo gorilla tours giving future clients a chance to meet and interact with these endangered species in their natural habitat.

 About Virunga national park

 Virunga national park is Africa’s oldest national park, which was gazetted in 1952 and is also known as the most biologically diverse protected area in Africa.